British involvement in the Iraq War: Casualties

-The Hospital took over 3500 casualties through the front door of which more than 350 were major trauma cases and the hospital took around 70 paediatric trauma cases.
+The hospital took over 3500 casualties of which more than 350 were major trauma cases, and around 70 paediatric trauma cases.
 Injuries included blunt trauma, gun shot wounds, shrapnel injuries and severe burns.

 In fiction

 The British television film The Mark of Cain depicted service of a fictional British Army unit, the 1st Battalion Northdale Rifles in Operation Telic, just after the end of combat operations and in the first stages of the occupation.

-A play, drawing on experiences of Black Watch soldiers during the war, was performed to much acclaim throughout Scotland in 2006.